ravishan16/flatfile_dbeaver/README.md

 ### Solution

-- create a root folder that can be used for flat files
+- create a folder that can be used for flat files
 - create child folders CSV, pipe, TSV .... so independent connections can be created for different file types in DBeaver.
 Here is my folder structure
 ``` shell
 ├── data